 The Belgravia was built in 1862 by William Doxford at Pallion, a ship building yard in Sunderland.
-The owner of this convict transport was the Somes family – sons of Joseph Somes, one of the biggest ship owners in Britain until his death in 1845.
+The owner of this convict transport was the Somes family – nephews of Joseph Somes, one of the biggest ship owners in Britain until his death in 1845.
 The family company was later named the Merchant Shipping Company.
 Belgravia’s first two voyages were from London to India and thereafter to Auckland.
 She made a total of only five voyages before being wrecked in 1866.

 Belgravia was a three-masted ship of 889 tons registered in London.
 She was an oak ‘late frigate’ hull type.
 Her dimensions were length: 169 ft.; breadth 34.5 ft.; depth 21.2 ft.; draught 16 ft.
 In 1863 she underwent some repairs and was copper fastened and sheathed in yellow metal.
 She was surveyed in June 1863 and December 1864.

 On her last voyage she left Portland, England on 7th April 1866 bound for the Swan River Colony.
 She carried the 34th of 37 shipments of male convicts destined for Western Australia.
 The voyage took 88 days and the Belgravia arrived in Fremantle on 4th July 1866 with 106 passengers and 275 convicts [Erickson].
 John E.W.
 Jackson was the captain of the vessel.

 Of the 106 passengers mentioned above, 96 were pensioner guards and their families, the number being made up of 30 pensioner guards, 23 wives, 21 sons and 22 daughters.
 In addition there were four warders, four women and three children (Perth Gazette 6 Jul 1866).
 Two of the warders were John Craig and John Richard Gray veterans of the Crimean War; Gray being a survivor of the Charge of the Light Brigade.